WAOW: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Satellite stations

 In addition to its main signal, WAOW operates one satellite station that provides additional coverage and some overlap.
 The station formerly operated WYOW which was sold to Gray Television in 2021.

 WMOW

 WMOW (channel 4) in Crandon operates as a full-time satellite of WAOW.
 Besides its transmitter, WMOW does not maintain any physical presence locally in Crandon.

 In mid-February 2009, Quincy announced the purchase of Crandon-based WBIJ, a FamilyNet affiliate, which was sold to Quincy by the widow of the station's founder.
 Plans called for the conversion of the station to a second satellite of WAOW to serve the northeastern portion of the market near the Michigan border after completing the station's digital VHF channel 12 transmitter facilities.
 Quincy has since renamed the station WMOW to conform with the call letters of WAOW and the remainder of Quincy's network of ABC affiliates throughout the state which all carry a "OW" suffix.
-Quincy put WMOW on the air June 4, 2010.
+Quincy put WMOW on the air on June 4, 2010.